 Shelter Plus Care (S+C) is a program established by HUD to provide Permanent Supportive Housing for homeless persons with disabilities and their families.
-S+C participants are primarily disabled with serious mental illness, chronic problems with and/or alcohol, drugs, and/or acquired immunodeficiency syndrome (AIDS).
-The Pomona Housing Authority assists 100 households by utilizing S+C rental assistance coupons and contracting with community partners to secure the supportive services necessary for participants to retain housing on a permanent basis.
+S+C participants are primarily disabled with serious mental illness, chronic problems with alcohol and/or drugs and/or acquired immunodeficiency syndrome (AIDS).
+The Pomona Housing Authority assists 54 households by utilizing S+C rental assistance coupons and contracting with community partners to secure the supportive services necessary for participants to retain housing on a permanent basis.